 If you do not normally file a federal tax return, you might consider filing this year.
-Congress continued the federal income tax credit available to students and their families with tuition and other eligible college-related expenses for 2017.
+Congress continued the federal income tax credit available to students and their families with tuition and other eligible college-related expenses for the tax year.

 If you are claimed as a dependent on another person’s (such as your parents) tax return, only the person who claims you as a dependent can claim a credit for your qualified educational expenses.

 The American Opportunity tax credit applies to the first four years of your undergraduate studies.
 You may claim up to $2,500 for this credit if you meet the income requirements and are attending school at least half-time.
 Even if your income level was not high enough during the year to incur federal income tax liability, up to 40 percent ($1,000) of the tax credit can be received as a refund.